 The objective of CEA is simply to lower the cost of electricity bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility, in this case, National Grid, distributing the electricity supply.

-First, the municipality was required to pass a motion at City Council.
-The city then selected Good Energy, L.P. to seek bids from third party suppliers to obtain competitive electricity rates for participants.
-An account holder is able to opt out from joining the program during a 30-day period at the onset of the program by returning the opt-out letter sent to the account holder by the winning supplier on behalf of the town, or they may leave the program at any point with no associated termination penalties or fees.
+First, the municipality passed a motion at City Council.
+The city then selected Good Energy, L.P. to seek bids from third party suppliers (TPS) to obtain competitive electricity rates for participants.
+An account holder is initially able to opt out from joining the program during a 30-day period at the onset of the program by returning the opt-out letter sent to the account holder by the winning supplier on behalf of the town, or they may leave the program at any point with no associated termination penalties or fees.

-Gloucester joins over 60 Massachusetts municipalities, including, Arlington, Brookline, Charlton, Millbury, Oxford, Somerville and Sudbury to take advantage of the state law that allows this type of municipal aggregation.
+Gloucester joins over 130 Massachusetts municipalities, closest among them being the Town of Hamilton, to take advantage of the state law that allows this type of municipal aggregation.
 View a list of them here.

 If you are currently receiving your electricity supply from National Grid Basic Service, you do not need to do anything.
 You will automatically be enrolled in the program unless you choose to opt out.

 The opt-out notification letter provides details about Gloucester’s Community Electricity Aggregation program.
-It will be sent by the winning supplier for the program, on behalf of the City of Gloucester.
-By sending the enclosed opt-out card back to the supplier, you will be indicating that you do not wish to participate in Gloucester Community Electricity Aggregation program.
+It will be sent by the winning supplier for the program, Direct Energy Services, LLC, on behalf of the City of Gloucester.
+By sending the enclosed opt-out card back to the supplier, you will be indicating that you do not wish to participate in the Gloucester Community Electricity Aggregation program.
 If you do not receive an opt-out letter, this may be because you are already in contract and receiving electricity supply from a third party supplier.
-If you are not in contract with a third party supplier and believe you should have received the letter, you may go to the winning supplier’s web page which will detail the program and download and print the opt-out letter.
-You may also contact the winning supplier by phone Monday through Friday from 9 AM to 8 PM EST, or via email to learn more.
+If you are not in contract with a third party supplier and believe you should have received the letter, contact the winning supplier by phone between the hours of

 Your electricity bill has two cost components – delivery and supply.
 The aggregation program only changes the supply component of your bill.
 The delivery portion of your bill will not be affected.